 Because any human being on the planet can do it, whether a Christian believer or not!

-Only Christ-follower — those who have been born from above by submitting to the Lordship of Jesus Christ — are commanded to crucify their fleshly passions or are eligible to suffer for His name’s sake.
+Only Christ-followers — those who have been born from above by submitting to the Lordship of Jesus Christ — are commanded to crucify their fleshly passions or are eligible to suffer for His name’s sake.

 The former means a person has resisted by God’s grace his/her desires/tendencies to choose selfishly (aka sin) and obey God.
 Anyone who has overcome an addiction knows this battle with sinful self intimately, but such knowledge is not limited to addicts — this is the normal Christian life described throughout the NT.
 If we are not experiencing some level of suffering as we crucify our fleshly desires in order to serve Him and serve others, there is something terribly amiss with our walk with God.